ArashRabbani/ArashRabbani/README.md

 ![Banner](https://github.com/ArashRabbani/ArashRabbani/blob/main/bk.gif)

 ## Hi there!
 This is Arash.
 I am an assistant professor at the University of Leeds, School of Computer Science.
 I teach AI and write codes for image segmentation and machine learning applied to materials science and medical imaging applications.
 Currently, I am leading [DataFlowLab](https://www.dataflowlab.org) an interdisciplinary research group to understand micro-scale materials and tissue through machine vision and AI.
+Here are some repositories I have contributed to in the past years:

 ## 1-Porous material repositories
 [![Readme Card](https://github-readme-stats.vercel.app/api/pin/?username=ArashRabbani&repo=DeePore&theme=blue-green)](https://github.com/ArashRabbani/DeePore)